Weitzman ECHO Dermatology 2023-2024

 The Weitzman ECHO Dermatology series will train primary care providers on how to incorporate dermatoscopes into practice, promote management strategies for common dermatological conditions, and improve the identification of skin cancers and infections.
 These skills will result in well-equipped providers implementing early intervention in dermatology.
-At each session, subject-matter expert Dr. Vinny Seiverling will provide training on dermoscopy use and methods for screening, assessing, and managing dermatological conditions.
+At each session, board-certified dermatologist Dr. Vinny Seiverling will provide training on dermoscopy use and methods for screening, assessing, and managing dermatological conditions.
 This program is a no-cost, 7-session program offered in collaboration with ConferMED.
 Three of these sessions are Core Trainings, which will cover clinical pearls on high-value dermatology topics.
 The remaining four sessions involve Conversations with a Dermatologist where providers can dive deeper into specialty dermatology topics and submit ConferMED consults as case discussions to learn directly from an expert and from their peers’ cases and ideas

-CME, CNE, CPE, and CEU credits will be provided for physicians, nurse practitioners, physician assistants, and nurses, among others, by Community Health Center, Inc., an accredited provider through Joint Accreditation for Interprofessional Continuing Education.
+CME, CNE, CPE, and CEU credits will be provided for physicians, nurse practitioners, and physician associates, among others, by Moses Weitzman Health System, an accredited provider through Joint Accreditation for Interprofessional Continuing Education.

 This activity is appropriate for the following audiences: